aws/s2n-tls/docs/USAGE-GUIDE.md

 - Using pre-shared keys can avoid the need for public key operations.
   This is useful in performance-constrained environments with limited CPU power.
 - PSKs may be more convenient from a key management point of view.
-For instance, in closed environments where the connections are configured manually in advance, it is easier to configure a PSK than to use certificates.
+For instance, in closed environments where you manually configure the connections in advance, it is easier to configure a PSK than to use certificates.
 Another case is when the parties already have a mechanism for setting up a shared secret key, and that mechanism could be used to "bootstrap" a key for authenticating the TLS connection.
 - PSKs are more appropriate for use cases with long-lived credentials stored in hardware secure elements than PKI-based solutions which enforces expiration dates and requires error-prone rotation schemes.

 ### Security Considerations

-- To prevent the reflection/selfie attack use a different PSK for each endpoint, and use a different PSK when acting as a server and a different PSK when acting as a client.
+- To prevent the reflection (selfie) attack, use a different PSK for each endpoint, and use a different PSK when acting as a server and a different PSK when acting as a client.
 Read the research paper titled [Selfie: reflections on TLS 1.3 with PSK](https://eprint.iacr.org/2019/347.pdf) for more information.
-- The PSK should be set with the server name in mind.
-If the server name is configured during the ClientHello callback, then so should the PSKs.
+- If you configure the server name during the ClientHello callback, you should also set the PSKs at the same time.
 - The external PSK authentication mechanism implicitly assumes each PSK is known to exactly one client and one server, and these peers never switch roles.
 If this assumption is violated, the security properties of >= TLS1.3 are severely weakened.

 ### Configuring External Pre-Shared Keys